Renormalization-Group Evolution of the None-local Matrix Element of $B$-meson In QCD and $B\to \pi$ transition form factor: The application of the -meson matrix element to the Transition Form Factor of decay

 In Eqs. (\ref{eqm}) and (\ref{wave-k}), the wave function of $B$ meson is given as a function of the light-quark momentum in the rest frame of $B$ meson, which is spherically symmetric as a ground-state of quark-antiquark bound state.
 It can be transferred to be a function of $x_1$ and $\vec{k}_{1\perp}$ by using the definition of the fractional variable $x_1$, then the integral measure $d^3k_1$ can be transferred to

-To derive this measure transformation, the mass of the light-quark is dropped.
-To keep the momentum conservation between the $B$ meson and its quark components, we treat the light quark near its mass-shell, while the heavy quark can be far off-shell in the decay process, then the energy of the heavy quark can be obtained by $E_Q=m_B-E_q$.
+To derive this measure transformation, the mass of the light-quark is neglected.
+To keep the momentum conservation between the $B$ meson and its quark components, the light quark is treated to near its mass-shell, while the heavy quark can be far off-shell in the decay process, then the energy of the heavy quark can be obtained by $E_Q=m_B-E_q$.
 The off-shell mass of the heavy quark can be obtained as a function of $k_1$